Florida man wins $1 million playing Lottery scratch-off game

-John Frint, of Dunnellon, claimed his prize this week at the Lottery’s Gainesville District Office.
+Gregory Sigmon, 60, of Jacksonville, claimed his prize this week at the Lottery’s Tallahassee District Office.

 According to Lottery officials, he chose to receive his winnings as a one-time, lump-sum payment of $820,000.

-Frint purchased his winning ticket from Plaza Food Mart in his hometown.
+Sigmon purchased his winning ticket from an All Stop Food Mart in his hometown.

 The business will receive a $2,000 bonus commission for selling the winning ticket.